Chairs can configure conferences to accept copyright forms from authors in a variety of ways:

 - Chairs and publication chairs can collect copyright forms in some other way and simply record the date of the copyright submission.

 For IEEE conferences, we strongly recommend the use of eCF, as it is much easier to manage for both authors and chairs.
-We advise against using the classical copyright forms, as that requires far more coordination with IEEE0.
+The classical copyright forms must not be used, as use of such forms requires far more coordination with IEEE and may significantly delay publication of papers in IEEE Xplore.

 In order to use eCF, conference chairs must ask EDAS to request a copyright code from IEEE.
 Please use the Help button on the EDAS web site.
-The IEEE copyright office usually responds within a few days to a week to our requests.
+The IEEE copyright office usually responds within three to four days to a week to our requests, but sometimes may take up to three weeks or longer.
+EDAS cannot accelerate the IEEE eCF process.
 Do not request a copyright code directly from IEEE, as that is likely to confuse IEEE and have them set it up incorrectly.

 Authors of accepted papers can submit copyright forms via the (c) link in the My Papers tab, as shown below.